vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_cname_mismatch.md

 in certificate path <i>path_to_certificate</i></pre>

 ## Cause ##
-`vic-machine create` attempts to re-use certificates that it finds in `--cert-path`.
-The default value of `--cert-path` derives from the value that you specify in `--name`.
+`vic-machine create` attempts to re-use certificates that it finds in `--tls-cert-path`.
+The default value of `--tls-cert-path` derives from the value that you specify in `--name`.
 If you are deploying a VCH from the same location and with the same name as a previous VCH, `vic-machine create` reuses the old certificates.
 This behavior is intentional, to allow you to easily redeploy a VCH without requiring you to re-issue client certificates to users.

 Before reusing the existing certificates, `vic-machine` confirms that the existing certificate is valid given the options supplied for the new deployment.
 The options that influence this in order of priority are:
 * `--tls-cname` if specified, or